 Titles in catalog: 60+

 Free trial?
 Yes, 30 days

 So yes, the number of titles in its library pales in comparison to all the other streamers (although it has increased seven-fold since launching in 2019).
-BUT for one thing, you’ve got an extraordinarily high hit rate: Apple just became the first-ever streamer to win a Best Picture Oscar (for Coda), Ted Lasso has racked up multiple comedy Emmys, and critics are calling Pachinko the best show of 2022 despite an unprecedented number of shows out right now.
+BUT for one thing, you’ve got an extraordinarily high hit rate: Apple became the first-ever streamer to win a Best Picture Oscar (for Coda), Ted Lasso has racked up multiple comedy Emmys, and both Pachinko and Severance are ranked among the best shows of 2022.
 We kind of see AppleTV+ as an extension of the Apple Store: sparse and limited without much chaff, but you kind of want everything there.

-And for this season anyway, Apple TV+ is also offering free live sports streaming with two MLB games per week, plus it will start streaming MLS in 2023 and is rumored to be making a play for NFL Sunday Ticket.
+And for this season anyway, Apple TV+ also offered free live sports streaming with two MLB games per week, plus it will start streaming MLS in 2023, and is rumored to be making a play for NFL Sunday Ticket.